Jerry-BloodBerry/InwentaryzacjaAPI/README.md

     the Report object from the database.
 If the report does not exist in the database this will return an error message in JSON format.
-  ### Room's/Report's Assets
-  * /r_assets/read_report_assets.php - returns all assets
+  * /report/read_assets.php?id=? - returns all assets
     of type ReportAsset, that were inside the report with the given id, in JSON format
-  * /r_assets/read_room_assets.php - returns all objects
-  of type ReportAsset belonging to room with the specified id in JSON format
   ### Room
   * /room/create.php - when passed complete data it creates
   a Room object and persists it in the database.
+  * /room/read_assets.php - returns all objects
+    of type ReportAsset belonging to room with the specified id in JSON format
   ### UserCreator <- Just for testing!
   * /creator/user_creator.php - creates a User object with
  the specified login and password and persists it to database.
  This should only be used for testing purposes as it is not a secured endpoint.
 No token/privileges verification is performed